batmanlab/Mammo-CLIP/README.md

 <br/>
 <sup>1</sup>BU ECE, <sup>2</sup> BUMC, <sup>3</sup> Pitt DBMI <br/>

+### ⚠️ WARNING: Look for `/restricted/projectnb/batmanlab/shawn24/PhD` and replace it with your own path.

 ## FAQ

 After going through the instruction, it is recommended to visit